sonrabakarim/barlkk/README.md

 # Features

 - Everything you see in the HPSTR section below
-- Ready-to-use Dockerfile for site containerization
-- Improved SEO with post excerpts and auto-generated meta descriptions
+- Post excerpts and auto-generated meta descriptions
 - Configurable support for [Segment.io](http://segment.io)
 - Support for GitHub flavored markdown and code fencing
 - Better semantics with the `main` and `aside` elements
+- Improved discoverability of `abbr` elements
+- Ready-to-use Dockerfile for site containerization
 - A `robots.txt` file for crawlers
 - Less code for a lighter footprint